Art & Design

 From Tokyo, Nagano City is a straight one hour and 20-minute ride on the Hokuriku Shinkansen.
 Osaka and Kyoto also have a shinkansen connection to Nagoya, followed by the Shinano Express to Nagano.

-The Nagano Electric Railway will bring you from Nagano to Obuse Station.
-The museum is just a 12-minute walk away.
+The Nagano Electric Railway will bring you from Nagano to Obuse.
+The museum is just a 12-minute walk from Obuse Station.

 Hokusai Katsushika was a master of Ukiyo-e, a Japanese genre of painting and woodblock printing that flourished between the late 17th and late 19th centuries.